William Roy: Active service

-Surveyor-general
+Surveyor and man of science

 Blue plaque at Roy's London home, 10 Argyll Street.

 At the conclusion of the war in 1763 Roy returned to London, where he was based for the rest of his life.
 The threatened French invasion of the south coast had never materialised, but he felt strongly that the reconnaissances he had made with Watson at the outbreak of the war should be extended to a national survey, not just of the vulnerable south but the whole of the British Isles.
 He never ceased to champion this cause, but the expense of the Seven Years' War and then the American War of Independence excluded any expenditure on trigonometrical surveys for another twenty years.

-In 1765 he was appointed surveyor-general under a royal warrant which directed him "to inspect, survey and make reports from time to time of the state of the coasts of this Kingdom and the islands thereunto belonging."
-This work, which took him to many parts of Britain and abroad (Ireland and Gibraltar), is recorded in the many plans and sketch maps of districts that are now lodged at the British Library.
+During the Military Survey of Scotland he had recorded the whole coastline, a topic which became an acknowledged speciality.
+In 1765 he was appointed under a Royal Warrant "to inspect, survey and make reports from time to time of the state of the coasts of this Kingdom and the islands thereunto belonging."
+This work - crucial to the defence of the realm - took him to many parts of Britain and Ireland and is recorded in the many plans and sketch maps of districts that are now lodged at the British Library.

-Despite the travel Roy was able to enter fully into the intellectual life of London, and in 1767 he became a fellow of the Royal Society.
-The only paper he read before the society was in 1783 on Rules for measuring heights with a barometer.
-Roy was promoted to colonel in 1777, and to major-general in 1781.
-He was in charge of the departments of the Quartermaster-General and Chief Engineer in 1782, and in 1783 became the director of Royal Engineers.
+Despite the necessary time away from the capital, Roy was able to enter fully into the intellectual life of London, and in 1767 he became a Fellow of the Royal Society; the Society's dining clubs were his social centre.
+The first paper that he published in the Society's Philosophical Transactions, in 1777, was on the search for a rule to determine topographical heights using barometric pressure, a subject on which he had conducted exhaustive and meticulous research and fieldwork.
+Roy was promoted to Colonel in 1777, as Commissary General in 1778 and to rose to Major General in 1781.

 The Anglo-French survey

 Late in life, when he was 57, Roy was granted the opportunity to establish his lasting reputation in the world of geodesy.
 The opening came from a completely unexpected direction.
-In 1783 Cassini de Thury addressed a memoir to the Royal Society in which he expressed grave reservations of the measurements of latitude and longitude which had been undertaken at Greenwich Observatory.
+In 1783 he measured a baseline at Jews Harp, in St Pancras on the edge of London.
+This may have stimulated Cassini de Thury to address a memoir to the Royal Society in which he expressed grave reservations about the measurements of latitude and longitude which had been undertaken at Greenwich Observatory.
 He suggested that the correct values might be found by combining the Paris Observatory figures with a precise triangulation (survey) between the two observatories.